nihilamj/sleepwell/Others/Project Diary.md

 **created urls.py file inside mainapp :**

-- added the code for URL patterns for functions in views
+- added the code for URL patterns for functions in views.py file

 <br>

 **Changes made in views.py file in mainapp :**

-- added the code for home function<br>
+- added the code for home function

 <br>